opentracing/specification/project_organization.md

 Working Group members meet regularly to discuss and define the OpenTracing project structure, as well as perform day-to-day project management duties.

-### Language Working Group
+### Cross-Language Working Group

-The Language Working Group manages the OpenTracing APIs and ecosystem.
-In order to handle the growing volume of contributions, this working groups is tasked with developing the protocols for proposing and submitting changes to the OpenTracing language APIs and instrumentation ecosystem.
-In addition, members of this Working Group triage the API and contrib backlogs, to ensure PRs and Issues are resolved in a timely manner.
+The Cross-Language Working Group manages the OpenTracing APIs and ecosystem.
+In order to handle the growing volume of contributions, this working groups is tasked with overseeing the development and maintenance of the OpenTracing language APIs and contributed instrumentation.

-Any number of working group members are allowed; preferably two or more experts per language.
-Maintainers with overlapping responsibilities divide the work amongst themselves.
-PR and Issue standards are developed in a cross-language fashion.
+Any number of working group members are allowed; preferably at least two or more experts per language.
+Members with overlapping responsibilities divide the work amongst themselves.

 #### Responsibilities
-- Schedule and attend Language Working Group sessions.
+- Participate in Cross-Language Working Group sessions.
-- Manage backlogs for OT and OT-contrib repositories.
 - Develop protocols for proposing and resolving Issues and Pull Requests.
-- Write activity summaries and versioning announcements.
-- Triage API and contrib backlogs.
+- Triage backlogs for API and OT-contrib repositories.
 - Actively participate in PR reviews.
-- Work with contrib maintainers to ensure instrumentations are not abandoned, have tags applied uniformly, and are well tested.
+- Work with OT-contrib maintainers to ensure instrumentations are not abandoned, have tags applied uniformly, and are well tested.
 - Ensure that APIs do not drift away from each other, or the core specification.
+- Inform the community with monthly activity summaries and versioning announcements.

 ## Contributed OpenTracing Support